Ian Patrick Kennedy

 Kennedy was a September call-up, one of many Yankee prospect pitchers to debut that year, following Chamberlain, Philip Hughes, Tyler Clippard and Chase Wright.
 He retired his first opponent in the major leagues, Akinori Iwamura, to start a 1-2-3 inning.
 An Alex Rodriguez error set up two unearned runs in the second on a double by Josh Wilson.
 B.J.
 Upton added a 6th-inning homer but Kennedy finished up with the win in a 9-6 victory, being charged with 3 runs (1 earned) in 7 innings, with 6 strikeouts and five hits allowed.
 Kennedy would finish the 2007 season with 3 starts in the majors and 1-0 record with a 1.89 ERA in 19 innings.

 In a new league and division a healthy Kennedy had a strong 2010 season.
 Kennedy made 32 starts with a 3.82 ERA, 168 strikeouts and went 9-10.
 2011 was a breakout year for Kennedy.
 Kennedy won 21 games with a 2.88 ERA and 198 strikeouts.
-Kennedy would finish 4th in the NL Cy Young voting that year.
-In the National League Division Series against the Milwaukee Brewers Kennedy a 4.26 ERA with going 0-1 taking the Game One loss.
-Kennedy got the start in Game Five and left after six innings with the score tied, but the Brewers would prevail in the later innings to advance to the National League Championship Series.
+Kennedy finished 4th in the NL Cy Young voting that year.
+In the National League Division Series against the Milwaukee Brewers Kennedy a 4.26 ERA with going 0-1 taking the Game 1 loss.
+Kennedy got the start in Game 5 and left after six innings with the score tied, but the Brewers would prevail in the later innings to advance to the National League Championship Series.
+His ERA jumped more than a full run to 4.02 in 2012, although he was still quite a valuable pitcher, leading the NL with 33 starts and pitching 208 1/3 innings while compiling a record of 15-12.

 - NL Wins Leader (2011)